 The opiate crisis

-This excerpt by Wired from 2003 explains very well what has been going on: “the CIA’s involvement with the heroin industry actually began slightly before the Vietnam War.
+This excerpt by Wired from 2003 explains very well what has been going on in the past.
+They show how the US government was involved in creating the opiod crisis through their many interventions but they do not actually mention Afghanistan.
+“The CIA’s involvement with the heroin industry actually began slightly before the Vietnam War.
 During the Korean War, in 1950, the CIA allegedly traded weapons and heroin in exchange for intelligence…”

 Opium production came to a gradual halt thanks to Taliban rule.
 By 2000, the Taliban had completely banned opium production, practically eradicating 90% of the world’s heroin.